 Fishing Other States With a MI Fishing License

 With the wealth of water on offer all around the state of Michigan, you don’t really need to head into another state to go fishing.
 But it’s quite easy to cross over into Wisconsin, Ohio, Indiana, Illinois, and even Canadian waters without meaning to.
 This section will address your concerns about fishing interstate waters.

 Residents of both Michigan and Indiana can fish in each other’s interstate waters with just the one license.
 An agreement between the two states means that if you have a resident-issued Michigan fishing license, you can wander along the southern basin of Lake Michigan and smaller bodies of water along the state border and fish for free.

 We’ve saved the best bit until last!
 You can take advantage of both Wisconsin and Michigan’s rich and productive waters with the same fishing license.
 If you fish any of the intrastate waters, for example, Lake Michigan or Lake Superior, your Michigan fishing license will be valid in Wisconsin, and a Wisconsin license will be valid in Michigan – whether you’re a resident or not!
 Find out which areas this applies to here.

 If you catch a Sturgeon or a Musky, you must adhere to each state’s regulations.
-Anyone with a Wisconsin license in Michigan must tag with an MI tag and report to the county authorities where it was caught.
+Anyone with a Wisconsin license in Michigan must report to the MI county authorities where it was caught.
 If you’re a Michigan-licensed angler in Wisconsin, you’ll need to get your WI Sturgeon tag beforehand.
 While MI residents can get this for $20, those of you from neither Wisconsin nor Michigan will have to pay $50.